Efficient and Effective Deep Multi-view Subspace Clustering

 \subsubsection{Visualization Analysis}

-In order to further illustrate that learned unified representation possesses discriminability, we employ t-distributed Stochastic Neighbor Embedding (t-SNE) to visualize raw features for each view and unified feature representation learned by different methods (MIB, SDMVC, and E$^2$LMVSC).
-Notably, E$^2$LMVSC, which excludes the discriminative constraint, is denoted as E$^2$LMVSC w/o $\mathcal{L}_{Dis}$.
-Taking the Hand Written dataset as an example here, the 2D visualization results are shown in Fig. \ref{fig4}, in which different colors indicate different clusters.
+To further illustrate that learned unified representation possesses discriminability, we employ t-distributed Stochastic Neighbor Embedding (t-SNE) to visualize raw views and unified feature representation learned by different methods (MIB, SDMVC, and E$^2$MVSC).
+Notably, E$^2$MVSC, which excludes the discriminative constraint, is denoted as E$^2$MVSC w/o $\mathcal{L}_{Dis}$.
+Taking the Hand Written dataset as an example here, visualization results are shown in Fig. \ref{fig4}, in which different colors indicate different clusters.

-The results reveal that the clustering structure gained by unified representation shows a pronounced visible boundary among classes, but raw features without processing are cluttered.
-Especially, E$^2$LMVSC recovers cluster structure with better inter-cluster separability and intra-cluster compactness, surpassing other methods without considering discriminability.
-On the other hand, using our method, only a few samples located at the edges are divided incorrectly, unlike others where sample points from different clusters are mixed together.
+The results reveal that the clustering structure gained with unified representation shows a pronounced visible boundary among classes, but raw features without processing are cluttered.
+Especially, E$^2$MVSC recovers cluster structure with better inter-cluster separability and intra-cluster compactness, surpassing other methods without considering discriminability (the red rectangle highlights an example cluster).
+Besides, using our method, only a few samples located at edges are divided incorrectly, unlike others where more sample points from different clusters are mixed together.
 These findings emphasize the significance of incorporating the MCR$^2$ principle to pursue discrimination and further support the goodness of our method.